Last updated on January 28, 2022 - My Free Marketing newsletter 👀

 The secret to marketing is....
 Build a great product.

 — noah kagan (@noahkagan) January 9, 2017

-Secondly, before Mint launched I knew we needed a growth strategy.
-So instead of opening up Google and doing ‘social media marketing’ or ‘growth hacking,’ I created a framework to reverse engineer our growth from zero to 100,000 users.
+Second, before Mint launched I knew we needed a growth marketing strategy.
+So instead of opening up Google and doing ‘social media marketing’ or ‘growth hacking,' I created a framework to reverse engineer our growth from zero to 100,000 users.